slash-lang/slash/sapi/cgi/README.md

 ## Requirements

-The only requirement for using slash-cgi is the "FastCGI developmen kit".
+The only requirement for using slash-cgi is the "FastCGI development kit".

 For *Debian* (and probably *Ubuntu*):

     sudo apt-get install libfcgi-dev

-For CentOS/Fedora, you have get it from the EPEL software repsoitory.
+For CentOS/Fedora, you have get it from the EPEL software repository.
 The easiest way to do this, is by [installing the `epel-release`-package](http://fedoraproject.org/wiki/EPEL/FAQ#How_can_I_install_the_packages_from_the_EPEL_software_repository.3F) first.
 Then you can use `yum` to install the EPEL-packages: